 8: MIRACLE ON 34TH STREET (1947)

 A classic tale of trusting strangers and letting them into your home with little-to-no question, Miracle on 34th Street teaches us to believe in the omnipotent, terrifying demi-God that is Santa Claus while setting a legal precedent which states that whenever you receive a letter addressed to a different person, you legally assume that identity.
 It also featured a young Natalie Wood, who would go on to be known for such roles as Maria in West Side Story, and Robert Wagner Drowning Victim #1 in the unreleased documentary film Never go boating with Robert Wagner and Christopher Walken.
-Of course, the film was remade to a resounding “Meh, the original holds up well enough that this remake is completely unnecessary” in 1994, but no one cares about that.
+Like many classic films made before studio execs fully understood the concept of “setting up sequels to maximize cash flow,” Miracle was remade in 1994 to a resounding “Meh, the original holds up well enough that this remake is completely unnecessary”, but no one cares about that.
 All we know is that the Natalie Wood character was played by the girl who played Matilda in Matilda, and we only looked that up because we were wondering if she had drowned as a way to confirm or deny that there is some kind of curse associated with that part.
 There’s not.
 Yet.

 Drinking Game Rules